 - Cambridge (Advanced and Proficiency Exams): Pass

-- Students must must document their ability to pay for the first 12 months of the average 'Cost of Attendance' (including living expenses; we utilize the California Student Aid Commission Student Expense Budgets to determine those dollar amounts) prior to issuance of the I-20.
-For more information, see 'F1 Student Visa Overview' and 'Affidavit of Financial Support', below.
+- In order to receive Form I-20, students must document their ability to pay for the first 12 months of the average 'Cost of Attendance', minus your scholarship award.
+(These costs include living expenses.
+We utilize the California Student Aid Commission Student Expense Budgets to determine those dollar amounts)

 - Students must not expect to work in the first year of their program; this includes both work for pay as well as internships for academic credit (also referred to as Optional Practical Training, or OPT).
 Due to the restrictions barring off-campus work and limited availability of on-campus positions, it is impractical to anticipate any funding from these sources.

 4. Receive Form I-20 “Certificate of Eligibility for Nonimmigrant Status”

 - Once your eligibility to attend JPCatholic as a nonimmigrant student has been approved by your DSO, you will be issued a document called the Form I-20.

 - Any student missing the following items will not be issued an I-20